UniMath/agda-unimath/src/metric-spaces/equality-of-pseudometric-spaces.lagda.md

 ## Properties

-### Equality of pseudometric spaces is equivalent to the existence of an isometric equality between their carrier types
+### Equality of pseudometric spaces is equivalent to isometric equality of their carrier types

 ```agda
 module _